LouisJackman/janet-hypertext/README.md

 i.e. inline scripts, and still expecting their HTML-only escaping to still suffice inside.
-[It will not](https://volatilethunk.com/posts/2018/03/03/escape-bypassing-language-injection-through-multiple-embedded-languages/post.html), and `janet-hypertext` is not unique in that regard.
+[It will not](https://volatilethunk.com/posts/2018/03/03/escape-bypassing-language-injection-through-multiple-embedded-languages/post.html), and `hypertext` is not unique in that regard.

 If you need to provide Janet values for more than attribute values or text nodes, you'll need to use the data-oriented API, which allows splicing anything